 The cross-region disaster recovery feature helps secure your data and increases the availability of your RDS instances.

-- Disaster recovery instances: The primary instance and its remote disaster recovery instance synchronize data with each other in real time by using Data Transmission Service (DTS).
+- Create a disaster recovery ApsaraDB RDS for MySQL instance: The primary instance and its remote disaster recovery instance synchronize data with each other in real time by using Data Transmission Service (DTS).
 Both the primary and disaster recovery instances are deployed based on the primary/secondary high availability architecture.
 If your application cannot connect to either the primary or secondary instance due to a natural disaster, you can switch services over to the remote disaster recovery instance and then update the endpoints on your application.
 This minimizes the downtime of your database system.

-- Back up data across regions: Your database system automatically replicates its backup files to OSS buckets in a different region.
+- Back up an ApsaraDB RDS for MySQL instance across regions: Your database system automatically replicates its backup files to OSS buckets in a different region.

 Monitoring and alerting